 6 Common Viruses You Need To Be Aware Of

 We all think we know what a computer virus is, but many people can not identify the different types of viruses, or how to protect their devices against them.
-To help bridge this knowledge gap we have created a three part series that covers the types of viruses, how they spread and how you can defend yourself from them.
+To help bridge this knowledge gap we have created a three-part series that covers the types of viruses, how viruses spread and how you can defend yourself from them.

 let’s begin with the basics.

 A computer virus is a program or piece of code which is loaded onto a computer without the user’s knowledge or consent.
 These malicious programs run against your wishes and can be extremely difficult to remove.
 Often times it takes a complete team of IT security professionals to fix the issue, which will be a large investment.
 Many viruses can also replicate and spread autonomously.

 Now that you know what a computer virus is, here are the common types of viruses you may come across.

 A Trojan Horse virus is a destructive program which disguises itself as another application.
 They do not replicate and spread autonomously, instead relying entirely on user interaction, such as opening an email attachment or running an infected file downloaded from the internet.
 A trojan can do a lot of damage once you activate it.
 This can include seeking ransoms to undo the vandalism done to your computer, steal your account information, or even download and install more malicious programs which may be additional trojans or adware.